-Ph.D. students in the Bendheim Center for Finance are admitted through either the Department of Economics or the Department of Operations Research and Financial Engineering.
-Two students recently graduated.
+Ph.D. students in the Bendheim Center for Finance are admitted through the Department of Economics, the Department of Operations Research and Financial Engineering or the Program in Applied and Computational Mathematics.
+Three students graduated in 2002-03.

 Pavel Diko